IvanAnishchuk/eth-consensus-specs/tests/infra/trace/README.md

 ### TODO

-This is still work in progress.
+This is still being cooked.

+The proxy thing itself worries me a little, I had to add a piece of custom logic to actually wrap methods (functional but it almost completely overrides wrapt's internal logic about that - maybe wrapt is just not the right tool.)

+Integration with testr runner is done by yielding pydantic model as a new data type and very simple change in the runner.
+It would be more natural to just return the value but that would require supporting non-generator functions as tests which would require much more code that seems reasonable here

 I tried my best to separate core logic from the boilerplate needed but it could be improved upon.

-Some cleanup and polishing is still required and logic in the test consumer to detect and dump new type of output.
+Some cleanup and polishing is still required.

-Typing could be improved and some data sanitization hacks I came up with are probably non-optimal.
+Typing could be improved.
 Test coverage needs another look, etc.

 ### Credits